flipzoom/PageHitCounter/README.md

 ### Changelog
 1.1.0
 - New feature: Exclude tracking of certain roles
-- New Function: Reset Page Views
+- New feature: Reset Page Views

 1.0.0
 - Initial release